 8) Use the Posts feature

 Google has introduced a feature called “Posts” for Google My Business.
 The feature lets you create a single post to add to your Google My Business listing, with an image, an attachment and a button to interact with.
 This feature is a great way to increase your ‘real estate’ within search results.
 Posts typically last one week so make sure to update regularly.
 If you set the post type to an event then the post will last until the event has run its course.

 When setting up a Google My Business account, there are sometimes duplicate listings for the same business.
 The best course of action to take is to claim and merge or delete the other listings, so there is only one listing for your business.

 10) Consistent Citations

 When considering how to rank your business within the listings, Google will crawl citations from other business directories for more information.
 The main factor it looks for is consistency.
 If you have listings with Bing or Yelp, make sure that your address and other details are 100% consistent across the broad.

-Hopefully, these 10 tips to Improve your Google My Business listing will help your business’s Local SEO in 2018.
+Hopefully, these tips to improve your Google My Business listing will help your business’s Local SEO.
 For more useful tips and tricks and information, check out our Blog – Find Out More

 Don’t have time to optimise your Google My Business account?
 Get in touch to find out about our Google My Business Accounts Management service – More Info